LBHackney-IT/social-care-case-viewer-api/README.md

 This means pull request merges into `master` and `development` both trigger a deployment to Staging, but only `master` can trigger a deployment for Production.

 To deploy to Production, we first ensure that changes are verified in Staging and then we merge `development` into `master`.

+We use CircleCI to handle deployment, see [CircleCI config](./.circleci/config.yml).

 ## Related repositories